 Saturday of the Eleventh Week in Ordinary Time

-Jesus said to his disciples: “No one can serve two masters.
-He will either hate one and love the other, or be devoted to one and despise the other.
-You cannot serve God and mammon.
-Therefore I tell you, do not worry about your life, what you will eat or drink, or about your body, what you will wear.
-Is not life more than food and the body more than clothing?
-Look at the birds in the sky; they do not sow or reap, they gather nothing into barns, yet your heavenly Father feeds them.
-Are not you more important than they?
-Can any of you by worrying add a single moment to your life-span?
-Why are you anxious about clothes?
-Learn from the way the wild flowers grow.
-They do not work or spin.
-But I tell you that not even Solomon in all his splendor was clothed like one of them.
-If God so clothes the grass of the field, which grows today and is thrown into the oven tomorrow, will he not much more provide for you, O you of little faith?
-So do not worry and say, ‘What are we to eat?’ or ‘What are we to drink?’ or ‘What are we to wear?’
-All these things the pagans seek.
-Your heavenly Father knows that you need them all.
-But seek first the Kingdom of God and his righteousness, and all these things will be given you besides.
-Do not worry about tomorrow; tomorrow will take care of itself.
-Sufficient for a day is its own evil.”
+Jesus said to his disciples: “No one can serve two masters; for a slave will either hate the one and love the other, or be devoted to the one and despise the other.
+You cannot serve God and wealth.
+Therefore I tell you, do not worry about your life, what you will eat or what you will drink, or about your body, what you will wear.
+Is not life more than food, and the body more than clothing?
+Look at the birds of the air; they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
+Are you not of more value than they?
+And can any of you by worrying add a single hour to your span of life?
+And why do you worry about clothing?
+Consider the lilies of the field, how they grow; they neither toil nor spin, yet I tell you, even Solomon in all his glory was not clothed like one of these.
+But if God so clothes the grass of the field, which is alive today and tomorrow is thrown into the oven, will he not much more clothe you – you of little faith?
+Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
+For it is the Gentiles who strive for all these things; and indeed your heavenly Father knows that you need all these things.
+But strive first for the kingdom of God and his righteousness, and all these things will be given to you as well.
+So do not worry about tomorrow, for tomorrow will bring worries of its own.
+Today’s trouble is enough for today.”

 Petition: Lord, help me to trust more deeply in the loving providence of our heavenly Father.